impanyu/leetcode3/README.md

     b.node visit order
     c.node information
 9. Try to form a image for the solution, especially the finally state/solution of the problem if possible.
-10. zero indexed array mid principle: size is odd, n/2 and (n-1)/2 are both mid size is even, n/2 is right mid, (n-1)/2 is left mid.
+10. Zero indexed array mid principle: size is odd, n/2 and (n-1)/2 are both mid size is even, n/2 is right mid, (n-1)/2 is left mid.
-11.
+11. All programs are dynamic systems in which there are time varying states.
+Device which those states are and how to shift between each states is essential to algorithm design.
+12. Encoding of a pair of number E(a,b) = a*(max_value+1)+b
+13. For limited number of elements, a set can be represented by a bitmap
+14. For a full complete tree with n layers, the number of nodes is 2^p-1 and the number of nodes in the last layer is 2^(p-1)
+15. Utilize those constant quantity in problem, such as limited number of alphabet or limit of numbers in the array to reduce the searching space
+16